Gypsywort (Lycopus europaeus), packet of 100 seeds, organic

 Hardy to Zones 4 to 9

 (Gipsywort, Bugleweed) Rhizomatous herbaceous perennial native to Europe, flowering inconspicuously white to a height of 2 feet.
 Strangely and enticingly aromatic.
 Traditional usage (TWM): thyroid malfunction.
 Of the several species available, we actually prefer this one as it gives a better yield.
 Plant prefers moist, poorly draining ground and full sun to part shade.
-Sow seed on surface and press in, then keep evenly moist and in the light until germination, which occurs in a week or two.
+Sow seed in early spring on surface and press in–these seeds will float, so water gently.
+Keep evenly moist, in the light and in a place where temperatures oscillate–unheated greenhouse, shadehouse, cold frame, etc. until germination, which occurs in a week or two.
 Work plants up to a sufficient size before transplanting to landscape.
 These tend to dig in and spread when given plenty of water.
 Gravel mulch can be very helpful.
+Space plants 2 feet apart.

 100 seeds/pkt., Certified Organically Grown